Responsibility along the Value Chain

 Social engagement and dialogue

 Social and societal matters are of great significance to Covestro.
-We address our responsibility to society comprehensively through corporate citizenship as well as ongoing constructive dialogue with authorities, neighbors, and organizations interested in Covestro.
+We address our responsibility to society comprehensively through corporate citizenship as well as ongoing constructive dialogue with authorities, neighbors, stakeholders and organizations interested in Covestro.
 More specifically, we maintain constant contact with authorities and conduct regular plant tours as well as operating neighborhood offices.
 Donations, support programs and special partnerships are further expressions of Covestro’s active commitment to society.

 Access to education, technology and a better life